Here’s what to do if you see a fake virus alert

-Fake virus alerts are very common on some parts of the web and most of us have encountered one at some time or another.
+Fake virus alerts are widespread on some parts of the web, and most of us have encountered one at some time or another.
 At best, they’re an irritation.
-At worst, a real risk to the security of our computers and our data.
+At worst, a real risk to our computers and our data security.

-The purpose of most fake virus alerts is to intimidate or scare you into clicking a link.
+Most fake virus alerts aim to intimidate or scare you into clicking a link.
 The irony, of course, is that until you click the link, there is no virus on your computer.
 After you click it, there may be.

 What is a fake virus alert?

 The virus alerts we’re talking about are pop-up windows or browser tabs that open when you visit a web page.
 They will warn you that your computer has a virus and that you need to click a link and download software to get rid of it.